November 11, 2025

 1. Stories of Zimbabwean Indian documents an underrepresented history.
 Why do you think the story of Indian communities in Southern Africa has remained so little known?

 2. Sport plays a major role throughout the book.
-What makes cricket and hockey such powerful symbols of identity and resistance in your narrative.
+What makes cricket and hockey such powerful symbols of identity and resistance in your narrative?

 3. The episode of Haroon Ismail’s exclusion from the 1969 Rhodesian cricket team is particularly powerful.
 How did it feel to revisit such moments of racial injustice?